pablo8635/project1/README.md

 Data Sets distribution

-Data sets shows mixed results, even when median household income has significantly increased during the analized four year period, highblood pressure and cardiovascular deaths rate behaved stable in terms of total range and median.
+Data sets shows mixed results, even when median household income has significantly increased during the analized four year period

+Annual Household Income (By region/scale)

+The barplot shows that Region 1 and Region 2, which are the states with the lowest Median Household Income, have decreased considerably being in 2018 only 5 states compared to the 11 states in 2015.
+Region 5 presents the states that have the highest Median Household Income.
+It is clear that the tendency is increasing year by year.
+In the case of Region 3, in 2015 was the region with the highest number of states belonging to this classification.
+However, it shows a considerably decreased, but recover in the following 2 years.

-All these datasets present a normal behavior when histogram graphs are made, concentration the peak of cases in people aged from 30 to 35 years old, Normality test shoul be run.
-Through years 2015 to 2018 no changes in how data is distributed can be appreciated.
+Continuing with the analysis, by seeing histograms only, all the datasets may present a normal behavior, We can notice concentrating the peak of cases in people aged from 30 to 35 years old and.
+The median of each year is close to 60,000 USD yearly.
+However, 2017 and 2018 have the major variance compared to 2015 and 2016.
+No outliers are present.

+Histogram Annual Household income

+Through years 2015 to 2018 no radical changes in how data is distributed can be appreciated.

+highblood pressure and cardiovascular deaths rate behaved stable in terms of total range and median.
+In High Blood Pressure, it is clear that is the variable that has more outliers in compared to the rest the variables to be analyzed.
+All years have a bias to the right side.

-Heart attacks rate is also stable but shows a reduction of 1% in the data located al across the  4th quartile during the last two years.
+Heart attacks rate is  stable but shows a reduction of 1% in the data located al across the  4th quartile during the last two years.
 Histogram reflects that most of the cases are located in a range from 4 to 5 % of popullation and apparently a normal behaviour.
 Normality test shoul be run.
 Through years 2015 to 2018 no changes in how data is distributed can be appreciated except for obesity graphs where a little trend change is located and can be explained by population aging.

 Diabetes data distribution is probably the most inconsistent in terms of distribution, histogram graphs reflect no trends in their behavior but box plot graphs show that either ranges and median is stable through the years.
+The year that has the lowest variance compared to the rest of the years is 2015.
+Nevertheless, it has a slight bias to the right.
+The years 2017 and 2018 have an outlier each one.

 Obesity is by far the disease with the highest incremental rate not only by average of people affected but by showing data is located in the 3rd and 4rth quartile

 Correlation Desease vs Annual household income and